jstz-dev/jstz/examples/axios/README.md

 2. From the folder with this README.md file, run `npm i` and `npm run build` to build the smart functions.

 3. Deploy the smart function to the sandbox by running `npm run deploy`.
-This script deploys both smart functions and prints their addresses and assigns the local alias `axios.example` to the `index.ts` smart function.
+This script deploys both smart functions, prints their addresses and assigns the local alias `axios.example` to the `index.ts` smart function.

 4. Call the `index.ts` smart function with the Jstz CLI by running this command, replacing the placeholder `<ECHO_ADDRESS>` with the address of the echo smart function: